nephlm/book/README.md

 Todo:

 * Method to reset the session and change goal without exiting the program.
-* Use Manuskripts libraries and methods, rather than recoding the parsing of the save file.
-In my defense I'm not sure if the calls in loadSave.py are stable or not and I only really had to read a tiny bit of the save file.
-* A curses (or something) progress bar like display
+* A curses (or something) progress bar like display for session.
-* Add interval as an option
+* Add interval as an option to session
-* I believe this handles the compile option correctly, but I only saw compile values of 0 and 2, which suggests there is a 1 and I don't know how to make that happen or what the semantics of that are.
-Find that out.
-* There are some inefficiencies in walking up the tree to check the compile options.
-They should probably be cleaned up.

 Caveats: